EMD SDP40: Appearance

-Original Owners
+Original owners

 Great Northern Railway (GN) purchased the first six SDP40s in 1966, to replace older E-units on their Western Star and smaller regional trains.
 Options included Vapor OK-4740 steam generators, water-transfer capability between units, 59:18 gearing for a top speed of 83 mph, and Type-F couplers.
 These were followed in 1967 by eight more powerful SDP45 locomotives ordered for the Empire Builder.
 After the startup of Amtrak in 1971, Great Northern's successor Burlington Northern Railroad (BN) converted the locomotives to freight service.

 One SDP40, former GN 323, was temporarily renumbered BN 1976 and painted in red, white and blue for the United States Bicentennial in 1976.

 NdeM had ten units delivered in 1968 and another four in 1970.
 In 1998, the government of Mexico privatized the NdeM the locomotives were split between two successor companies.
 Eight went to TFM, which was later purchased by Kansas City Southern Railway and became KCSM.
 Of those eight, two were rebuilt to SD22ECOs, and the other six were scrapped.
 The remaining six went to Ferromex.
 Of those six, four were rebuilt to SDP40-2s and remain in service, the other two were scrapped.

 Roster

-Wrecks

-On August 23, 1979, BN 6399 was the lead unit of train 23 when it ran head-on into train 182 at Maiden Rock, WI.
-6399 was repaired and returned to service, where it remained until its retirement, and it was eventually donated to the Minnesota Transportation Museum, where it still operates today.
-The four units of the other train were also repaired.
-The three trailing GP40 units were destroyed.